IvanYTStudio/IvanYTStudio/README.md

 - 🎥 I'm also making videos on [YouTube](https://www.youtube.com/@ivan-youtube)

-- 👨‍💻 All of my projects are available at [My Website](ivanmiletic.com)
+- 👨‍💻 All of my projects are available on [My Website](ivanmiletic.com)

 - 💬 Ask me about **Excel, VBA and Python**